simonTomSt/products-api-task/README.md

 You can test the api using for example [Insomnia](https://insomnia.rest/download) or [Postman](https://www.postman.com/downloads/).

-There are five endpoint specified:
+There are five endpoints specified:

 - `GET http://localhost:{PORT}/products`
 - `POST http://localhost:{PORT}/products`